Our customers have been hired by:

 - KISS—Keep it simple, stupid!
 This classic design principle applies to infographic resume templates, too.
 Make sure it’s easy to read and doesn’t have too much distracting detail.

-Still feel that an infographic resume is what the doctor ordered?
 Get inspired with the infographic resume templates below:

 1. Pretty in Pink